EGI-Federation/documentation/content/en/users/compute/orchestration/im/dashboard/_index.md

 - Add nodes: The Add nodes action enables to add new VMs to the users' deployment.
 It will show the list of the different types of nodes currently deployed in the infrastructure and the user must set the number of nodes of each type he wants to deploy.
-It will also show the image selected to create the VMs (if available).
-In the dropdown list the user can change the base image, to use a new one or because the old one has been removed.
+It will also show a dropdown list with the available base images.
+It will enable changing the base image used to deploy the new nodes.
+In some cases it will be necessary because the original one has been removed.

   ![Add nodes page](dash_add_nodes.png)